Weather Related Closing & Delays

 If a decision must be made as to school closing or a late opening, announcements will be posted on the front of the Frisco ISD website, social media channels such as Twitter and Facebook and on area radio and television stations.
 The District will also utilize the phone/email/text message system to communicate directly with parents, so please be sure to have up-to-date contact information on file at your child’s school.
+Additionally, closure/delay information and updates will also be posted online at friscoisd.org/alerts.
 Otherwise, schools will be open as scheduled.

 Will School be Closed Today?

-When the threat of inclement weather exists, FISD officials will drive the roads beginning at 4:30 a.m. to make a decision by 5:30 a.m.
-We also work with the City of Frisco Emergency Operations Center staff to monitor road and weather conditions/updates.
+When a threat of severe winter weather exists, FISD coordinates closely with City of Frisco and other jurisdictional emergency management officials to determine the status of local road conditions.
+This information, along with input from surrounding school districts, will be used to make a final decision regarding school operations by 5:30 a.m.
+Given the opportunity for rapidly changing road conditions during winter weather incidents, FISD will continue to monitor conditions and issue appropriate updates if it becomes necessary.
 When dangerous conditions exist, we ask parents to listen to the news on the radio or television and to check the FISD website and social media channels or other news channel websites for potential changes in the regular schedule.
 Those venues are contacted and updated by 6 a.m.
 If there is a need for a closing or delay, parents will receive communications from the District.
 If you contact the schools, you will get a recording if the status of school is to delay or cancel.
 For safety and security purposes, school administrators who can safely reach the building will be at the school to make sure that children are not dropped off or left unattended if a parent does not get the word on a delay or cancellation.

 When we have inclement weather or an emergency occurs, there are numerous factors considered before closing or delaying the opening of the schools.
 Those factors include: